larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/project1.md

 * `copy_to_user(char* to, char* from, int n)`: Copies n bytes from the kernel address from to the user address to.
 * `copy_from_user(char* to, char* from, int n)`: Copies n bytes from the user address from to the kernel address to.

-( For further information, have a look at the kernel API, for even more details look in Chapter 3 of the [Linux Device Driver book](https://lwn.net/Kernel/LDD3/) (page 64,65). )
+For further information, have a look at the kernel API, for even more details look in Chapter 3 of the [Linux Device Driver book](https://lwn.net/Kernel/LDD3/) (pages 64-65).

 # Parameter checking and error handling
 The simple version above is not checking its parameters at all.
 This means that if you call the function with invalid parameters, e.g. a wrong `length < 0`, the function would fail or cause unpredictable results.
 A system call must not be able to fail uncontrolled, because it could bring the kernel down.